Office for Cultural Affairs

 Storyteller: Dria Thornton

 Diondria “Dria” Thornton has established herself as a singer, songwriter, entrepreneur and visionary in the music industry.
-She has contributed songwriting and/or power vocals to a number of gold and platinum charts, including the 8x RIAA platinum single “1-800” by Logic, Alessia Cara and Khaled, for which she received a Grammy nomination. received a nomination for her singing contribution.
+She has contributed songwriting and/or power vocals to a number of gold and platinum records including the 8x RIAA platinum single “1-800” by Logic, Alessia Cara and Khaled, for which she received a Grammy received a nomination for her singing contribution.

 An independent artist promoting women’s empowerment and raw conversation through music, she has released over 15 singles and this year marks the release of her first EP, When I Grow Up, which happens to be co-executed by a female producer will be from Houston.